-1. Criteria
+2. Review Criteria

-The primary basis for selecting proposals for acceptance will be technical merit, importance to agency programs, and fund availability.
+The primary basis for selecting proposals for acceptance shall be technical merit, importance to agency programs, and fund availability.
 To the extent appropriate, cost realism and reasonableness will also be considered when selecting proposals.
 ONR reserves the right to request and require any additional information and documentation after it makes the type of award instrument determination.
-ONR reserves the right to remove Applicants from award consideration when the parties fail to reach agreement on award terms, conditions, and cost/price within a reasonable time, or when the Applicant fails to timely provide requested or required additional information.
+ONR reserves the right to remove Applicants from award consideration when the parties fail to reach agreement on award terms, conditions, and cost/price within a reasonable time, or when the Applicant fails to provide requested or required additional information in a timely manner.